 There is no exact formula for the minimum wire size from the maximum amperage.

-AC or even for three-phase current, whether the cable is released freely, or is placed
+even for three-phase current, whether the cable is released freely, or is placed under the

-under the ground.
-Also, it depends on the ambient temperature, the allowable current
+ground.
+Also, it depends on the ambient temperature, the allowable current density, and the

-and hence more expensive cable.
-Common questions are about the voltage drop on
+expensive cable.
+Common questions are about the voltage drop on wires.

 Voltage drop Δ V